 • In no particular order:

 Supplemental Essays: For both writing prompts provided in the supplement we are looking for strong evidence of critical thinking, personal, and intellectual interest around the interdisciplinary possibilities in WAC.
 For Prompt #1, clearly explains “why WAC?” and not any of the other pathways available in academia around creativity, culture, and/or social justice.
-For Prompt #2, provides a deeper, broader perspective around individual creativity and what that looks like relative to the applicant's interests in higher education, UCLA, and the WAC major.
+For Prompt #2, we are interested in your perspective around individual creativity and social issues.

 Academics: Minimum 3.0 GPA for CA residents.
 3.4 for Out Of State/ International students.
+3.5+ GPA preferred.
 Within Academic History, grades in specific courses that are relevant to the major (typically around the arts, humanities, and social sciences) that show academic themes and trajectories that demonstrate ability and progress.

 Aspects of Community Engagement: Evidence of being engaged with cultural and creative stewardship.
-This can be demonstrated just about anywhere in the application, and is individual to the applicant.
+We consider the supplemental essays, as well as Academic History and Extracurriculars from the UC application, to evaluate this area.